We treasure your HR resources

 Managed LMS service

-The Learning Management System is an efficient operational software used for a variety of organizational activities, including administration, documentation, reporting, and creation of training programs.
+Learning Management Platform and CPD management softtware is an efficient operational software used for a variety of organizational activities, including administration, documentation, tracking of CPD units, reporting, and creation of training programs.
 In order to efficiently and effectively use wizBank or any other Learning Management System, an organization should hire a competent LMS administrator that will be able to deal with all important processes.

 Generally speaking, an LMS administrator has to take care of a Learning Management System’s operational performance on a daily basis, as well as establishing a connection between the technical support and the program manager.
 These are tasks an LMS administrator has to successfully perform in order for an LMS to provide good results for your business.